davidshq/next-search/README.md

 # Thinking Through The Future of Web Search

+## 0.0 Table of Contents
+- 0.1 Please
+- 0.2 Phoebe?
+- 0.3 Characteristics
+- 0.4 Philosophical Characteristics
+    - 0.4.1 Phoebe will be pervasively open
+    - 0.4.2 Phoebe will be privacy centric
+    - 0.4.3 Phoebe will be people centric
+- 0.5 Human Augmentation: The Foundational Characteristic
+- 0.6 More to Come
+- 0.7 Additional Articles
+    - Human Augmentation in Web Search
+    - The Trust Network
+    - Privacy Centric
+    - Blog Posts
+- 0.8 Footnotes

 ## 0.1 Please
 I'm pushing these thoughts into the public sphere for two primary reasons: